percona/pbm-docs/docs/index.md

 # Percona Backup for MongoDB Documentation

-Percona Backup for MongoDB is an open-source, distributed and low-impact solution for consistent backups of [MongoDB sharded clusters and replica sets](deployments.md).
+Percona Backup for MongoDB (PBM) is an open source and distributed solution without notable performance and operating degradation for consistent backups of [MongoDB sharded clusters and replica sets](deployments.md).

 !!! note ""